 BIOS setting Meaning Setting options Effect Cache mode Using cache mode, write accesses are determined on the cache.
 This option is permanently set to "Write back".
 The information is only written in the main memory if necessary (main memory and cache do not have the same information content).
-None - System memory patch Enabled Enables this function.
-Th wh Disabled Disables this function. recognizes a Geode CPU, it will r able to be operated with it.
-Recog implemented starting from Servic 6.
-For this reason, this function m enabled during installation of Winc 4.0 until Service Pack 6 has been installed.
-This function should be activate If Windows NT 4.0 checks the CPU ID and recognizes a Geode CPU, it will not be able to be operated with it.
+None System memory patch Enabled Enables this function.
+Disabled Disables this function. recognizable to be implemented for the enabled of 4.0 until installed.
+This fun when us If Windows NT 4.0 checks the CPU ID and recognizes a Geode CPU, it will not be able to be operated with it.
 Recognition is implemented starting from Service Pack 6.
-For this reason, this function must be Enabled Enables this function.
-4.0 until Service Pack 6 has been installed.
-This function should be activated only when using the Windows NT 4.0 Disabled Disables this function.
+For this reason, this function must be Enabled Enables this function. enabled during installation of Windows NT 4.0 until Service Pack 6 has been installed.
+This function should be activated only when using the Windows NT 4.0 operating system.
+Disabled Disables this function.

-Table 46: Advanced BIOS features menu (cont.)
+Table 46: Advanced BIOS features menu (Forts.)